Egerton Ryerson: Early years

-Methodist
+Methodist missionary

 He joined the Methodist Episcopal Church at 17, and was forced to leave home by his Anglican father.
 After leaving home, Ryerson worked as an usher in a London grammar school, before his father sent for him to return home.
 He did so and farmed for a small period of time before leaving again, this time to Hamilton to attend Gore District Grammar School.
-In Hamilton, he studied Latin and Greek with such fervour that he became ill with a fever that almost claimed his life.
+In Hamilton, he studied Latin and Greek with such fervor that he became ill with a fever that almost claimed his life.
 This enabled him to become a Methodist missionary or circuit rider.
 His first post was the York region surrounding Yonge Street.
 The circuit took four weeks to complete on foot or horseback, as it encompassed areas with roads in extremely poor condition.
 However, the experience gave Ryerson a first hand look at the life of the early pioneer.

+Ryerson was appointed as a missionary to the Mississaugas of the Credit in 1826, while still on probation as a Methodist missionary.
+His journal records his feelings on arrival: "Sept.
+16, 1826 —I have now arrived at my charge among the Indians.
+I feel an inexpressible joy in taking up my abode amongst them.
+I must now acquire a new language, to teach a new people."
+In an assembly, Ryerson explained to them the source of their misery: "I explained to the assembled Indians, the cause of their poverty, misery and wretchedness as resulting from them offending the Great Being who created them but who still loved them so much as to send His Son to save them and give them new hearts, that they might forsake their bad ways, be sober and industrious; not quarrel, but love one another, etc." Ryerson assisted them in building a church which doubled as a school.
+He was experienced as a farmer and taught them about crops and crop rotation, fencing, etc. They had decided that they had to learn farming and settle down, as their hunting and fishing grounds were depleted by white settlers.